GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Experimental Setup

-The main hyperparameters in the search include: number of edit operations per candidate $l$, number of candidates in each iteration $m$, number of iterations $n$, and patience $P$ for early stopping.
-In our experiments, we set $l=1$, $m = 5$, $n = 10$, and $P=2$, and search is run for 3 different seeds for each task unless mentioned otherwise.
-For additional details, please refer to Appendix~\ref{app:hyper}.
+\paragraph{Hyperparameters.} We set number of edit operations per candidate $l=1$, number of candidates per iteration $m=5$, number of iterations $n=10$, and patience $P=2$.
+Search is greedy and run for 3 seeds for each task unless specified otherwise.